arav06/aws-fundies/aws-services-fundamentals.md

 IT IS A NoSQL DATABASE

-SQL is a very intelligent system and it saves space

-In SQL, we are storing 100s of tables to store a lot of data
+In SQL, we are creating 100s of tables to store a lot of data

-NoSQL can be used with a single table and we can repeat the data over and over again and we can make faster queries
+In NoSQL we can create a single table and we can repeat the data over and over again and we can make faster queries

 By using NoSQL, we are trading complex data design to conserve space for cheap storage and fast, simple queries